arvindvikram06/python/task9/Readme.md

-# Plugin-based Static Site Generator
+# Task 9: Plugin-based Static Site Generator

 A modular static site generator built in **Python** that supports a robust plugin architecture with dependency resolution and lifecycle management.